solayer-labs/docs/community/solayer-valley-episodes/unstaking-credit-deduction.md

 * **Credits Earned:** 300 credits (assuming a mix of native SOL and LSTs, with appropriate multipliers)
 * **Deduction: (10 / 50 \* 300) \* 0.5 = 30 credits**

-In this case, if you generated 300 creditson the 10 SOL deposited, 30 credits will be deducted, leaving you with 270 credits.
+In this case, if you generated 300 credits on the 10 SOL deposited, 30 credits will be deducted, leaving you with 270 credits.

 ### _**Example 3: Withdrawing 50% of Staked SOL**_